Citizen Participation Plan

 Other subrecipient - As defined in the subrecipient's project agreement with the County.

-F. Performance Reports: Current regulations require that the CD Program Department must prepare and submit to HUD by September 30 of each year, an Annual Performance Report (APR).
-The APR contains specific information regarding all assisted activities and programs that were carried out during the previous fiscal year.
-The APR includes an assessment report describing the County's past year performance in attempting to achieve the National Objectives of the affected programs and locally approved Program objectives.
+F. Performance Reports: Current regulations require that the Community Development Division must prepare and submit to HUD by September 30 of each year, a Consolidated Annual Performance and Evaluation Report (CAPER).
+The CAPER contains specific information regarding all assisted activities and programs that were carried out during the previous fiscal year.
+The CAPER includes an assessment report describing the County's past year performance in attempting to achieve the National Objectives of the affected programs and locally approved Program objectives.
 It also includes copies of written comments from local residents regarding the County's performance in carrying out the Entitlement Programs along with the CD Program Department's written response to each comment/complaint received by the Department during the past fiscal year.
 More information regarding comments and complaints can be found in the "Comments and Complaints" section of this CP Plan.

-Prior to submitting the APR to HUD, the CD Program Department must schedule, publicize and conduct a public hearing before the Board of Supervisors.
+Prior to submitting the CAPER to HUD, the Community Development Division must schedule, publicize and conduct a public hearing before the Board of Supervisors.
 This public hearing affords County residents another opportunity to comment on the County's performance.
 The notification process for this public hearing is exactly the same as the process for the Plan adoption public hearing discussed in Section III.
-C. of this CP Plan.
+C. of this CP Plan, with the exception that the time-period required for notification shall be not less than 15 days to receive comments on the performance report that is to be submitted to HUD before its submission.

-H. Miscellaneous and Informal Meetings: CD Program Department staff attend and/or conduct many miscellaneous meetings and hearings throughout the fiscal year.
+H. Miscellaneous and Informal Meetings: Community Development Division staff attend and/or conduct many miscellaneous meetings and hearings throughout the fiscal year.
 Some of these meetings are project specific, others are held at the request of individuals, groups, other County departments or Board members for the purpose of disseminating information about the CDBG, HOME and ESG Programs in general, or to discuss related issues of specific interest.
-These meetings are generally not advertised since the meeting is attended by the parties requesting the meeting, CD Program Department staff and various other invited participants.
+These meetings are generally not advertised since the meeting is attended by the parties requesting the meeting, Community Development Division staff and various other invited participants.

-I. Bilingual Information: The CD Program Department provides a wide range of bilingual (English/Spanish) information and related services.
-While Departmental staffing levels vary, at the present time three bilingual and two partially bilingual full-time staff are employed by the Department, and are available to assist Spanish speaking residents.
-Spanish speaking staff attend and participate in all meetings where CD Program Department staff anticipate attendance by participants who speak only, or principally, Spanish.
+I. Bilingual Information: The Community Development Division provides a wide range of bilingual (English/Spanish) information and related services.
+While Departmental staffing levels vary, at anytime there are bilingual full-time staff employed by the Department, and available to assist Spanish-speaking residents.
+Spanish-speaking staff attend and participate in all meetings where Community Development Division staff anticipate attendance by participants who speak only, or principally, Spanish.
 These staff members are also available to assist with the translation of written information when necessary.

-Bilingual written correspondence and program information is maintained at the CD Program Department office for use by and distribution to Spanish-speaking residents.
-This includes brochures describing the CDBG Program and information regarding the programs implemented by the Housing Division of the CD Program Department.
+Bilingual written correspondence and program information is maintained at the Community Development Division office for use by and distribution to Spanish-speaking residents.
+This includes brochures describing the CDBG Program and information regarding the programs implemented by the Housing Division of the Community Development Division.
 Upon request, translation services are available for Spanish speaking citizens who are seeking assistance from the Department.

-J. Publications: The CD Program Department maintains a Planning Division Publication Procedure Statement which outlines the type of publications used, the frequency of publication, the language in which the publications are to be printed and the newspapers which are to be utilized.
+J. Publications: The Community Development Division maintains a Planning Section Publication Procedure Statement which outlines the type of publications used, the frequency of publication, the language in which the publications are to be printed and the newspapers which are to be utilized.
 The Publication Procedure Statement also specifies which notices, etc., are to be submitted as paid publications and which are to be submitted as public service announcements (non-paid).

 K. Public Hearings for Section 108 Loan Guarantees: A Section 108 Loan Guarantee project may be begun at any time.
 A minimum of two public hearings, each at a different stage of the Community Development Program citizen participation process, will be held for the purpose of obtaining the views of citizens and formulating or responding to proposals and questions.
 At least one of these hearings must be held before submission of the Section 108 application to HUD to obtain the views of citizens on community development and housing needs.
 Each activity will be described in sufficient detail including provision under which the project is eligible, the national objective to be met, amount of guaranteed loan funds expected to be used, and location, to allow citizens to determine the degree to which they will be affected.